catkin/catkin_tools/docs/advanced/catkin_shell_verbs.rst

 Shell support in ``catkin`` command
 ===================================

+You can use the command ``catkin --locate-extra-shell-verbs`` to locate the shell file for your installation.
-When you source the following file, you can use bash/zsh shell functions which provide added utility.
+When you source the resulting file, you can use ``bash``/``zsh`` shell functions which provide added utility.

 .. code-block:: shell

-    . /opt/ros/indigo/etc/bash_completion.d/catkin_shell_verbs.{bash,zsh}
+    . `catkin --locate-extra-shell-verbs`

 Provided verbs are:

-- ``cd`` -- Change to package directory in source space
+- ``catkin cd`` -- Change to package directory in source space.
-- ``source`` -- Source the develspace or installspace of the containing workspace
+- ``catkin source`` -- Source the develspace or installspace of the containing workspace.

 Full Command-Line Interface
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^